 Just a quick line to say what a wonderful four days I've experienced with you.
-The course gave me just what I wanted...a great leap forward in technical ability and a new way of looking at making images.
+The workshop gave me just what I wanted...a great leap forward in technical ability and a new way of looking at making images.
 So thank you for your patience, good humour, and most of all your ability to put over your enthusiasm and expertise in such an understandable way.

 A very big thank you for your excellent tuition and patience.
 You are a great teacher and I got far more out of these few days than I have from seven weeks of evening classes.